awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisStandalone.ScaleUp.md

 1. The cache data in the existing cache cluster is copied to the new cache cluster\.
 How long this process takes depends upon your node type and how much data is in the cache cluster\.

 1. Reads and writes are now served using the new cache cluster\.
 Because the new cache cluster's endpoints are the same as they were for the old cache cluster, you do not need to update the endpoints in your application\.
-You will notice a brief interruption of reads and writes from the primary node while the DNS entry is updated\.
+You will notice a brief interruption \(a few seconds\) of reads and writes from the primary node while the DNS entry is updated\.

 1. ElastiCache deletes the old cache cluster\.
+You will notice a brief interruption \(a few seconds\) of reads and writes from the old node because the connections to the old node will be disconnected\.

 As shown in the following table, your Redis scale\-up operation is blocked if you have an engine upgrade scheduled for the next maintenance window\.
 For more information on Maintenance Windows, see [Managing maintenance](maintenance-window.md)\.